Summary:

 All value determinations at the beginning of the process are subject to obtaining a third-party, independent appraisal during the processing period.
 The Borrower usually pays for the appraiser.

 Will the net proceeds of the new loan pay off the debt?
 That will reduce their outgoing expenses and increase their cash flow.
-With the assistance of the real estate agent and the Borrower, the procuring broker should actively calculate the improved cash flow as part of a submission.
-This calculation is not just a formality, but a critical step in the loan application process, as it helps the lender assess the Borrower's improved financial condition after the loan is closed.
-It is essential to consider whether the new loan enhances the Borrower's financial situation or serves as an interim measure to address a problem and regain economic stability.
+With assistance from the real estate agent and the Borrower, the procuring broker should actively calculate the improved cash flow as part of the submission.
+This calculation is not just a formality but a critical step in the loan application process, as it helps the lender assess the Borrower's improved financial condition after the loan closes.
+It is essential to consider whether the new loan improves the Borrower's financial position or serves as an interim measure to address a problem and restore economic stability.

 Appraisal: Early in the conversation, it’s crucial to ensure the Borrower understands they must pay for an appraisal upfront.
 This understanding empowers them and sets the stage for a smooth loan process, making them feel in control and responsible for their part in the transaction.